 Animal agriculture is responsible for up to 91% of Amazon destruction.

 Eating more consciously is about acknowledging that in tackling global climate change, reducing your meat consumption is a vital step in reducing our global carbon footprint.
-Not only that, it's acknowledging that demand for animal based products is diverting precious to produce farmed animals instead of feeding the estimated more than 700 million people that are malnourished in the world.
+Not only that, it's acknowledging that demand for animal based products is diverting precious food sources (mainly grain and soy) towards the raising farm animals instead of feeding the estimated 700 million people that are malnourished in the world.

 Health - The protein myth